 Wheelchair Accessible Vehicles (WAVs) are standard vehicles that have been modified for wheelchair access, encompassing a variety of cars, vans and buses that can make all the difference in helping mobility.
 In WAVs, the wheelchair user can ride as either passenger or driver without being transferred from their wheelchair.
 Choosing a WAV involves a consideration of a whole host of features — through powered lifts and access ramps — made easy at Premier Mobility.

-When choosing a WAV it is worth distinguishing between two basic varieties on offer: those for drivers and those for passengers.
+If you are asking yourslef which wheelchair accessible vehicle to buy, it is worth distinguishing between two basic varieties on offer: those for drivers and those for passengers.
 Generally speaking, a car kitted out for a wheelchair user to drive is more expensive as it requires a host of custom fittings, features and controls to enable independence.
 Access points will also have to be more rigorously considered, as wheelchair users will need to be able to transfer themselves in and out of the car without help.
 Conversely, passenger cars are far more common and variable.

 They are designed both for the carer and the wheelchair user and include a variety of entry, fastening and exit features.
 As such, there is a lot to consider when buying a WAV.
 If you cannot be transferred easily from your seat or your carer is unable to lift you, then a WAV is ideal.
 Before choosing your vehicle, you will need to think about the height and breadth restrictions regarding wheelchair size, the quantity of wheelchairs, number of additional passengers and so on, the route and frequency of travel, the kind of heating systems, extra space, storage and, overall, your budget.